 This Writing and Reading Center course is designed for beginning ESL students in courses such as ESL G011 and G021, who possess a vocabulary of approximately 600 words and need practice with basic English.
 Students will practice a variety of strategies for learning and retaining vocabulary used in everyday written communication.
 Open entry/open exit.
 Lab.
 Pass/no pass only.
-Open entry/open exit.
 Not transferable, not degree applicable.